Milk Bottle Neck & Lip Styles

 The milk bottles pictured above have crown style lips.
 They were made to engage a metal cap with a cork or paper lining.
 This method of fastening the cap was much more common on beer and soda bottles but some milk bottles do exist.
 One advantage of this system was that the lip of the milk bottle was covered and thus it was claimed to be a more sanitary cover than a milk cap seated in a cap seat with the bottle lip exposed.
 The milk bottle on the left is a quart bottle that is embossed on the back: FOR MILK PASTEURIZED IN THE BOTTLE ONLY and at the neck there is a line embossed FILL TO THIS LINE.
 A 1913 ad from The Crown Cork and Seal Company of Baltimore, Maryland, which owned the rights to the Dacro Crown cap, promoted the fact that milk in bottles sealed with these caps could be pasteurized in the bottle.
 This is how beer is pasteurized today.
 The advantage of this was the milk did not have to be handled after pasteurization and the chance for recontamination was eliminated.
 Milk in bottles with cardboard milk caps in a cap seat could not be pasteurized in the bottle.
 The reason for the line that said FILL TO THIS LINE was that milk bottles made for pasteurization in the bottle needed to be slightly oversize.
 This was because the milk would expand when it was heated and there need to be an air space for this expansion to occur at the top of the bottle.
 Most state codes required that milk bottles be accurate capacity when filled to within one eighth inch of the cap seat.
 However bottles that were marked for pasteurization in the bottle were not required to be filled this full to allow for expansion of the milk but the bottles did need to have a line that showed where the milk bottle's full capacity was measured to.

 The crown cap was patented by William Painter of Baltimore, Maryland.
 Painter had patented a successful bottle closure on September 29, 1885 called the bottle seal, loop seal or sometimes called the Baltimore loop seal.
 He was granted many patents for improvements of this closure, a tool for forming the special bottle finish and a tool for removing the closure.
 He was the general manager of the Bottle Seal Company which was assigned many of these patents and sold the loop seal.
 On February 2, 1892 Painter was granted three patents dealing with the crown style closures shown here.
 He formed the Crown Cork and Seal Company in 1893 to market this new closure.
 On April 26, 1892 he patented a machine for installing crown caps and on February 6, 1894 he patented a crown cap bottle opener.
 He was granted many more patents for improvements in the crown cap, equipment to make and install them and gluten compounds to use as a seal inside the metal cap.
 Advertisements for the company as early as 1911 referred to the crown cap used on milk bottles as the Dacro Crown.
 The trade name "Dacro" was a shortened version of "dairy crown".
+In 1910 the Crown Cork and Seal Company had introduced a Dacro cap for bottles with a one inch throat diameter which they called a number 2 size.
+The small neck on this bottle was not popular with milk dealers and in 1911 the company introduced the Dacro cap with a 1 3/8 inch throat diameter, referred to as a number 3 size.
+This larger throated milk bottle was better accepted by milk dealers.
 The company remained in business for many years.
 The west coast division of the Crown Cork and Seal Company was called the Western Stopper Company and was based in San Francisco, California.

 The process of pasteurizing milk in the bottle was perfected by Harvey Coale of Baltimore, Maryland.
 He was granted two patents on April 11, 1911, one for a crown closure to be used when pasteurizing milk in the bottle and another patent for the process itself.
 He assigned both of these patents to the Crown Cork and Seal Company where he was employed as the assistant secretary since the company's formation.
 The unique feature of his crown closure was that the metal cap would flex.
 When the milk was heated to kill the bacteria the milk would expand and the cap would bulge upward and allow the air above the milk to escape.
 As the milk cooled and contracted the cap would become concave and a slight vacuum would be created in the bottle.